Cheshmeh Kileh River

-The Cheshmeh Kileh River is located in the northern part of Iran.
+The Cheshmeh Kileh River is located in northern Iran.
 It flows into the Caspian Sea at Tonekabon city.

 Its headwaters comprise two forested valleys, Do-Hezar ("Two Rivers") valley and Se-Hezar ("Three Rivers") valley, both on the northern slopes of the Alborz mountain range.
-The outflows from these valleys have a confluence at a place called Chaldehra or Chaldarreh, about 24 km south of Tonekabon, and this forms the Cheshmeh Kileh proper.
+The outflows from these valleys have a confluence at a place called Chaldehra or Chaldarreh, about 24 km south of Tonekabon, forming the Cheshmeh Kileh proper.